estacks/king-angular/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+The `dist/king-angular` folder is the full theme build including PHP files. `index.html` needs to be updated after builds with the links to the CSS and script files being populated with the proper path, such as: `wp-content/themes/king-angular/script.[hash].js`.

 ## Running unit tests